madanyc/workfront-learn.en/help/custom-data/create-datediff-and-weekdaydiff-expressions.md

 ---
 title: Create DATEDIFF and WEEKDAYDIFF expressions
-description:  Learn how to use and create the DATEDIFF expressions in a calculated field in Adobe Workfront.
+description:  Learn how to use and create the DATEDIFF expressions in a calculated field in Adobe [!DNL Workfront].
 activity: use
 type: tutorial
 team: Technical Marketing